 HMRC introduced a new VAT Domestic Reverse Charge that applies to all construction services from 1 March 2021.
-The important VAT Domestic Reverse Charge rules do not have an entry threshold.
-The rules have had a significant impact on the administrative burdens of an estimated 300,000 affected businesses.
+The important VAT Domestic Reverse Charge rules do not have an entry threshold and have had a significant impact on the administrative burdens of affected businesses marking a complete change in how UK VAT has to be dealt with in chains of construction supplies.

 There is guidance available on HMRC’s website (click here) which should be of interest to sub-contractors and contractors carrying out supplies reported through the Construction Industry Scheme.